PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Maryland Kayak Regulations You Need to Know

-Let's get the boring (but important) stuff out of the way.
+Let's get the important stuff out of the way.
 Maryland has some specific rules you need to follow:

 • Registration: Good news - non-motorized kayaks don't need registration in Maryland!
 Unless you slap a trolling motor on it, then you'll need to register.